Monitoring the state of a MySQL® cluster and hosts

 - innodb data fsyncs:

-operations when data is flushed to disk. - innodb data reads: Disk read operations.
+fsync()operations when flushing data to disk. - innodb data reads: Disk read operations.

 - innodb data writes: Write operations.